shaypal5/skutil/README.rst

 estimators
 ----------

-``ColumnIgnoringClassifier`` - An sklearn classifier wrapper that ignores some input columns.
+``ColumnIgnoringClassifier`` - An sklearn classifier wrapper that ignores input columns by index.

 ``ObjColIgnoringClassifier`` - An sklearn classifier wrapper that ignores object columns in dataframes.